 To quote another study: “a large proportion of individuals with oral malodour are periodontally healthy”.

 It is interesting to mention a study of morning breath which confirmed that VSC levels tend to be highest first thing in the morning(3), but that morning breath can vary in severity over time.
-If you’ve recently discovered a problem, this doesn’t necessarily represent a major issue, assuming that good oral hygiene procedures and regular dental check-ups have been maintained.
+If you’ve recently discovered a problem, this doesn’t necessarily represent a major issue, assuming you maintain good oral hygiene procedures and regular dental check-ups.

 How to Get Rid of Morning Breath